TheoKondak/Sinister/scss/README.md

 ## WARNING

 ## !!
-This project is not tested enough for production unless you know what you are doing and you do your own debugging
+This project even though unit tested, is still in beta !!

 <br>